spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `git clone https://git-codecommit.us-east-1.amazonaws.com/v1/repos/<deployment-name>-secrets secrets`
 - `cd secrets`

-Since we use sops to encrypt and decrypt the secret files, we need to copy the *.sops.yaml* file that was created *terraform-deploy/aws-codecommit-secret/kms-codecommit*:
+Since we use sops to encrypt and decrypt the secret files, we need to copy the *.sops.yaml* file that was created in *terraform-deploy/aws-codecommit-secret/kms-codecommit*:

 - `cp terraform-deploy/aws-codecommit-secret/kms-codecommit/.sops.yaml .`
 - `git add .sops.yaml`

-**BUG**: the role value in the generated *.sops.yaml* is decrypt, but it should be encrypt
+**BUG**:  it is necessary to manually insert the ARN of the encrypt role into *.sops.yaml* (the encrypt role is able to encrypt and decrypt).
+You can see an example of an updated file [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-sops.yaml).

+**SECURITY ISSUE**: having the encrypt role in *.sops.yaml* will give hubploy/helm more than the minimally required permissions since deployment only needs to decrypt.

 Now we need to create a *staging.yaml* file.
-During JupyterHub deployment, helm, via hubploy, will merge this file with the the *common.yaml* file created earlier in the deployment configuration process to generate a master configuration file for JupyterHub.
+During JupyterHub deployment, helm, via hubploy, will merge this file with the the *common.yaml* file created earlier to generate a master configuration file for JupyterHub.

 - `awsudo arn:aws:iam::162808325377:role/<deployment-name>-secrets-encrypt sops staging.yaml` - this will open up your editor...
 - Populate the file with the contents of https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging.yaml
 - Fill in the areas that say "[REDACTED]" and change the "client_id" value
 - `git add staging.yaml`

-Do to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412), it is necessary to insert the ARN of the decrypt role, so that sops can decrypt *staging.yaml* during deployment without specifying the role.
-Once *staging.yaml* has been created and configured, edit the file (do not use sops) and add the role ARN.
+Due to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412) it is necessary to manually insert the ARN of the decrypt role into *staging.yaml* so that sops can decrypt the file during deployment without specifying the role.
+After *staging.yaml* has been created and configured, edit the file (**do not use sops**) and add the role ARN.
 You can see an example of the bottom of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-with-inserted-role.yaml).

 Finally, commit and push the changes to the repository.